Lower Bertha Falls is part of a hike to Bertha Lake in Waterton Lakes National Park, Alberta, Canada.

 Prior to leaving Waterton Lakes National Park, there will be time to hike on Berta Peak to Lower Bertha Falls.
 The trail continues on to Upper Bertha Falls and a loop around Bertha Lake at much higher elevation.

-The trail-head begins at the southwest corner of Waterton Village on Evergreen Drive, a short distance south of Cameron Falls.
-The trail to Lower Bertha Falls is a round trip of 5.2 KM (3.2 miles) with a consistent elevation gain on good trail of 175 m (574 ft).
+The trail-head begins at the southwest corner of the Town of Waterton on Evergreen Drive, a short distance south of Cameron Falls.
+The trail to Lower Bertha Falls is a round trip of 5.2 KM (3¼ miles) with a consistent elevation gain on good trail of 175 m (574 ft).